 Grouping network elements allows IT administrators to organize their IT infrastructure in a way that makes configuration management convenient for them.
-Network monitoring tools like OpManager monitors the performance and status of network elements.
+Network monitoring tools like OpManager monitor the performance and status of network elements.
 Monitoring devices with varied roles and functionalities from a single unorganized inventory can be a daunting task.
-With the grouping feature, IT admins can organize the IT inventory, classify devices, add relevant devices to groups and subgroups, and push configuration changes to specific network components en-masse.
+With the grouping feature, IT admins can organize the IT inventory, classify devices, add relevant devices to groups and subgroups, and push configuration changes to specific network components in mass.

 Manually: You can add devices or interfaces manually to group them.
 Devices are listed either with their IP addresses or their DNS names.
 Once groups are created, you can associate devices to them from the inventory list to add them.
 You can also edit group fields after creating them.

-Using criteria: Another way of adding devices or interfaces or groups is using certain criteria.
-OpManager can either match all of the applied criteria, or any of them.
+Using criteria: Another way of adding device interfaces or groups is using certain criteria.
+OpManager can either match all of the applied criteria or any of them.
 Multiple criteria can be applied to select the required devices.
-Criteria for devices include- type, vendor, category, DNS, IP address etc. For interfaces, criteria like name, type, speed etc can be used.
+Criteria for devices include- type, vendor, category, DNS, IP address, etc. For interfaces, criteria like name, type, speed, etc can be used.

-Subgroups and super groups: Pre-existing groups can be grouped to form a super group.
-This allows you to classify your infrastructure according to their location, functionality, and dependencies.
+Sub-groups and super groups: Pre-existing groups can be grouped to form a super group.
+This allows you to classify your infrastructure according to its location, functionality, and dependencies.

 Group notifications: Group notifications can be configured to reflect the status of its specific components.
 This is helpful for services with critical devices.
 You can set the group to reflect the status of that particular device so that when that device goes down- the entire group shows that status.
 If a particular device isn't selected, the group will show the status of all of its component elements.

-IT environments are dynamic and often undergo changes frequently.
-This could be result of the organization scaling up, device being moved around, or periodic maintenance operations.
-OpManager has a rediscovery function which can scheduled to scan the network environment periodically.
+IT environments are dynamic and change frequently.
+This could be the result of the organization scaling up, the device being moved around, or periodic maintenance operations.
+OpManager has a rediscovery function that can scheduled to scan the network environment periodically.
 When OpManager discovers a device that falls under the criteria of a pre-existing group, that device will be added to the group automatically.
 To sum it up, your groups will update automatically depending on the devices in your network.

-Another way groups can update is using custom fields.
-Custom fields are information about devices like location, building, department etc. When you create a group using custom fields, OpManager automatically adds or removed devices depending on custom fields.
+Another way groups can update is by using custom fields.
+Custom fields are information about devices like location, building, department, etc. When you create a group using custom fields, OpManager's network discovery automatically adds or removes devices depending on custom fields.
 Groups will be automatically updated depending on their given custom fields.